carlsverre/thelab.carlsverre.com/_posts/2009-08-01-guest-xp-dualbooting-linux.markdown

 >Fix 5: Use a Linux live-CD to reinstall GRUB.

 After logging in, we mount the first partition and open the boot.ini file in our favorite editor (mine is vim).
-Just as I suspected, the XP entries point to the forth partition on the first disk.
+Just as I suspected, the XP entries point to the fourth partition on the first disk.
 Each boot.ini entry contains three fields: the controller, the disk, and the partition.
 Now since SATA only hosts one drive per controller (okay, not quite true, but roll with it), we know that the disk will be '0', as opposed to in olden days when you would differentiate between the master and the slave drive.
 Thus, we could bet that the correct path to the XP partition would be 1-0-4; the controller and disk numbers start at zero whereas the partitions start at one, why, I don't know, but that's a different rant.
 Just to be safe, I'll make a bunch more entries with the different combinations so that I don't have to repeat this process over and over again.

 Upon rebooting, all boot.ini possibilities resulted in the same "Hal.dll might be missing or corrupt" error.
 This lead me to believe that despite all its efforts, XP really didn't want to run from a second hard drive.
 Since the situation wasn't about to change, and knowing that an alternate boot loader, LILO, can boot Windows from a second hard drive, I figured I'd try LILO instead of GRUB.